Seneca-Scholars/SS-Status-C6/status.md

+*07-01-25\
+-learned about javascript basics and watched wajiw demonstrate static and dynamic js code -pulled down wajiw's changes from main\
+-

 *06-30-25\
 -learned about the dom and the basics of html, css, and js\
--worked with jaime in labs to pull the updated main branch and how to rebase my personal branch\
+-worked with jaime in labs to pull the updated main branch and how to rebase my personal branch
--

 *06-26-25\
 -installed yarn and node\